 What is a Freelancer?

 “A freelancer is an individual who is not employed or working as an employee in any company or organization”.
-Freelancers are self-employed people who are working for themselves as self-employed individuals or running a freelance business or freelance brand.
+Freelancers are self-employed people who are working for themselves as self-employed individuals or running a freelance business.

 Freelancers sell their skills as a service to organizations and individual clients”.
 Freelancers can be hired by anyone for a particular task, job, or contract on a part-time, short-term, or long-term basis, but they do not receive the monthly recurring fixed salary as permanent employees.
 Similarly, freelancers do not have the same level of commitment as employees to any particular company.